 In the experiment, each referrer completed the three different PSA tasks as part of three different types of teams: (1) a type A team, in which she was paired with her own referral; (2) a type B team, in which she was paired with someone else's referral; and (3) a type C team, in which she was paired with a nonreferred worker.
 Panel b of figure 4 gives an example of these three team types.
-Each referred worker worked with her own referrer when her referrer was in a type A team and with someone else's referrer was in a type C team, in the same position; results from this treatment are not presented.)
+Each referred worker worked with her own referrer when her referrer was in a type A team and with someone else's referrer when her referrer was in a type B team.
+(When her referrer was in a type C team, she worked with another referred worker in the same position; results from this treatment are not presented.)
 Nonreferred workers worked with referrers for all three rounds; that is, they were always in type C teams.